 - 330 ml milk dairy free if needed (preferably a 'richer' variety)

 - 170 g unsalted butter softened (or good dairy free alternative)

 - 360 g caster sugar fine sugar

 - 3 large eggs at room temperature – lightly beaten (UK large (Canadian ‘Extra Large’; Australian ‘Jumbo’; and US ‘Extra or Very Large’)

 - 100 g Funfetti sugar sprinkles (check gluten free)

 Butter Icing & Decoration

-- In a jug, stir together the milk and vinegar and leave to stand for 10 minutes (it will become clumpy).
+- In a measuring jug, stir together the milk and vinegar and leave to stand for 10 minutes (it should become clumpy).